Safeguarding Fragile mountain & Climbing Environments

 The AAC hosted the 1st and 2nd Sustainable Summits Conferences in 2010 and 2014, respectively.
 The focus of these meetings was on energy, capacity management and human waste solutions in high-traffic expedition areas.

 The 3rd Sustainable Summits Conference, hosted by the New Zealand Alpine Club, focused on the environmental impacts, social/cultural impacts and natural hazards inherent to popular mountain routes.

 The 4th Sustainable Summits Conference is scheduled for 2018 and will be hosted by the French Alpine Club.

 The AAC is working to preserve our alpine environments

 help us guard them

-Banner photo courtesy of Austin Siadak
+Banner photo: AAC member Austin Siadak